jerrycan619/mStream/README.md

 ![](/git_img/mobile.gif)

 ### Changes
-* remmoved inline CSS and sorted all styles in SASS (7in1 architecture) (WIP)
+* removed inline CSS and sorted all styles in SASS (7in1 architecture) (WIP)
 * 2 complete new UI's.
-One for destop usage, One for mobile usage
+One for desktop usage, One for mobile usage
 * build up on Bootstrap
 * use updated librarys (i.e howler.js)
 * stock icons replaced by materialdesignicons.com